We Found Your New Favorite Calming Tea — And It Might Help With Bloating Too

 3. It lulls you into a deep sleep.

 Thanks to its calming properties, lemon balm is also a useful natural sleep aid.
-In a clinical trial of patients with anxiety disorder and insomnia, use of the lemon balm extract Cyracos (300 milligrams twice daily) reduced manifestations of anxiety by 18 percent and improved insomnia symptoms by 42 percent.
+In a clinical trial4 of patients with anxiety disorder and insomnia, use of the lemon balm extract Cyracos (300 milligrams twice daily) reduced manifestations of anxiety by 18 percent and improved insomnia symptoms by 42 percent.
 Other research suggests that combining lemon balm with the herb valerian may be even better—children who were given a supplement containing 160 milligrams of valerian root and 80 milligrams of lemon balm experienced a 70 to 80 percent improvement in symptoms.
 (Psst...
-Here are three more ways to ease insomnia naturally.)
+Here are 15 things to try if you're having trouble falling or staying asleep.)

 4. It helps alleviate gas and bloating.

 Lemon balm is considered a carminative herb (i.e., an herb that relieves flatulence), just like peppermint and ginger, which means it's your digestive system's BFF.
-One small study found that participants who consumed sorbet containing lemon balm after a meal lessened their indigestion symptoms significantly, while other research suggests that lemon balm may be beneficial in alleviating constipation.
+One small study5 found that participants who consumed sorbet containing lemon balm after a meal lessened their indigestion symptoms significantly, while other research6 suggests that lemon balm may be beneficial in alleviating constipation.

 5. It helps out with cold sores.